jpmit/pybetdaq/README.md

 The library code, which is all written in Python, is contained in the betdaq/ directory.
-To follow along with these examples, add the path to the parent directory of betdaq/ (e.g. the path to the pybetdaq directory) to your PYTHONPATH environment variable.
+To follow along with these examples, add the path to the parent directory of betdaq/ to your PYTHONPATH environment variable.

 The library can be used in a Python program as follows:
 ```python